okeeffed/cheat-sheets/GraphQL/GraphQL.md

 }
 ```

-We in fact need to pass the ID down as a prop.
+We in fact need to pass the ID down as a prop from the other component.

 ```
 onSubmit(event) {